Pricing Policies for Selling Indivisible Storable Goods to Strategic Consumers: Introduction

-The Coase conjecture was first proven by \citet{gul1986foundations} under an infinite time horizon model with non-atomic consumers.
-However, the conjecture relied upon several assumptions, such as that the time between periods approaches zero and that there is an continuum of consumers.
-Since then, there have been several studies regarding the performance of different pricing policies for various economic models for durable goods, perishable goods, under different time horizons. \citet{guth1998durable} studied a finite horizon model with a continuum of consumers (i.e. non-atomic demand) and showed that when consumer valuations follow a uniform distribution, there exists a subgame perfect equilibrium, as period lengths approach zero, in which the monopolist profits converge to the static monopoly profits discounted to the beginning of the game. \citet{bagnoli1989durable} studied the durable good monopoly problem in which there are finite (atomic) consumers (i.e. discrete demand).
-When the time horizon is infinite, they proved a surprising result: the existence of a subgame perfect Nash equilibrium in which the duropolist extracts all the consumer surplus.
-This equilibrium refutes the Coase conjecture when there is a finite set of atomic buyers and an infinite time horizon.
-Indeed, it shows there exists a subgame perfect Nash equilibrium where duropoly profits exceed static monopoly profits by an unbounded factor. \citet{berbeglia2014} studied the same model as \citet{bagnoli1989durable} and proved that when there is a finite time horizon the monopolist profits cannot exceed twice the static monopoly profits. \citet{dasu2010dynamic} analyzed preannounced pricing policies for a retailer for the case in which consumers are finite and the number of items are limited (i.e. there is an availability constraint).
+\citet{dasu2010dynamic} analyzed preannounced pricing policies for a retailer for the case in which consumers are finite and the number of items are limited (i.e. there is an availability constraint).
 The authors showed that dynamic pricing (through preannounced pricing) is beneficial for the retailer, but the benefit decreases as the market size increases. \citet{su2007intertemporal} studied contingent (subgame perfect or threat) pricing policies in a finite time horizon model where consumers, who arrive continuously, are heterogeneous in their valuation and in their patience.
 The author characterized the structure of optimal pricing policies and showed that, depending on what population type dominates the market, prices are increasing or decreasing. \citet{aviv2008optimal} studied contingent pricing and preannounced pricing equilibria for a related two-period model of a retailer selling a finite number of items to strategic consumers that arrive under a Poison process.
 The authors proved that a preannounced policy, with respect to contingent pricing, can increase monopoly profits by up to eight percent. \citet{li2001pricing} consider optimal pricing policies for another model where items are also limited inspired by the revenue management problem faced by airlines.
 The potential benefit of strategic capacity rationing under preannounced pricing was analyzed by \citet{ liu2008strategic} in a two period pricing model of a durable good.
-Their main result is that rationing can be beneficial for the retailer but only when consumers are risk-adverse.
-Recently, \citet{correa2016contingent} studied a new type of pricing mechanism so called {\em contingent preannounced pricing} in which the retailer commits to a price menu which states what would be the future price as a function of the number of available inventory.
+Their main result is that rationing can be beneficial for the retailer but only when consumers are risk-adverse. \citet{correa2016contingent} studied a new type of pricing mechanism so called {\em contingent preannounced pricing} in which the retailer commits to a price menu which states what would be the future price as a function of the number of available inventory.
 The authors showed that under this pricing policy, there exists a unique equilibrium when there is a single unit of inventory, but multiple equilibria may exist otherwise.
 Computational experiments showed that the contingent preannounced pricing outperforms previously proposed pricing mechanisms.
+Very recently, \citet{surasvadi2017using} examined a contingent price markdown mechanism with guaranteed reservation in which the retailer sells a limited number of items over a finite time horizon.
+The authors have identified market conditions in which the proposed mechanism outperforms a price commitment policy.
 Other models of durable good markets that incorporate multi-generation products and the effects of price sensitivity has been studied by \citet{kuo2012dynamic} and \citet{liberali2011effects} respectively.